Licensing Guides

 Licensing Requirements for HVAC Contractors in Alabama

-To legally perform heating, air conditioning and refrigeration work in the state of Alabama, you must be a licensed Air Conditioning Contractor or Refrigeration Contractor or both or a registered apprentice working under a licensed contractor.
+To legally perform heating, air conditioning, and refrigeration work in the state of Alabama, you must be a licensed Heating and Air Conditioning Contractor, Refrigeration Contractor, or both, unless you are a registered apprentice working under a licensed contractor.

 The Alabama Board of Heating, Air Conditioning & Refrigeration Contractors issues the licenses.